Creating Processes

 4. Locate the Date field you would like the time-based settings to be based upon and copy the name displayed in the Field Name column.
 This is the API Name of the field.

-5. Paste the API Name from Object Manager into the Target Field field on the Process Type screen.
+5. Paste the API Name from Object Manager into the Target Field on the Process Type screen.

 Portal Settings

 Portal settings dictate the availability and functionality of a process type within client-facing portals, specifically for organizations with the Practifi Portals add-on service.
+This enables your clients to initiate and participate in firm processes directly, creating a more collaborative and transparent service experience.

 Check the Enable for Portal Users box to make this process type available in a client-facing portal.